Villa Majnoni d'Intignano in Erba

 La mansion It is located in a place of strong emotional impact and dominates a unique panorama over the whole Brianza within the Parco Valle del Lambro.

-It is located in the hills above the lake of Alserio which enjoys an exclusive view over the Grigne, Resegone, Lake Pusiano and of Hanno.
+It is located in the hills above the lake of Alserio which enjoys an exclusive view over the Grigne, Resegone, Lake Pusiano and Hanno.

-The dwelling has Property plots that extend up close to the lake of Alserio without any construction, within the walls there are ancient trees of different types and worthy of note with heights that in some cases exceed the 30 mt.
+The dwelling has Property plots that extend up close to the lake of Alserio without any construction, inside the walls there are ancient trees of different types and worthy of note with heights that in some cases exceed the 30 mt.

 The history of Villa Majnoni d'Intignano